gnaudio/jabra-js-device-properties-sample/README.md

 	Go to the URL shown in the terminal (usually http://localhost:5173)

 ## Usage
-- Click "Add Jabra headset" to connect a device.
+- Click "Grant WebHID permission to headset" to connect a device if using WebHID (no installed components needed).
 - Use the dropdowns to set the 3-dot button LED color and mode.
 - For custom colors, select "Custom (RGB)", enter values (0–255), and click Apply.
 - Output and device logs appear in the on-page textbox.